 Turn on Do Not Disturb While Driving on iPhone

-When Do Not Disturb While Driving is activated, it helps you stay focused on the road.
-Text messages and other notifications are silenced or limited.
-Siri reads replies aloud, so you don’t have to look at your iPhone (the screen stays dark).
-Incoming calls are allowed only when iPhone is connected to a car Bluetooth system or a hands-free accessory, or when you use Do Not Disturb settings to allow some calls.
+Do Not Disturb While Driving helps you stay focused on the road.
+When you turn it on, text messages and other notifications are silenced or limited.
+You can ask Siri to read replies to you, so you don’t have to look at your iPhone.
+Incoming calls are allowed only when iPhone is connected to CarPlay—a car Bluetooth system—or a hands-free accessory, or when you use Do Not Disturb settings to allow some calls.

 WARNING: For important information about navigation and avoiding distractions that could lead to dangerous situations, see Important safety information for iPhone.
 Do Not Disturb While Driving is not a substitute for following all rules that prohibit distracted driving.